QCN880/Capstone-Project1/README.md

   - [Data Cleaning and Formatting](#data-cleaning-and-formatting)

-### Project Topic : Customers Segmentation Analysis
+### Project Topic : Sales Performance Analysis

 ### Project Overview
 ---
-This project involves analyzing customer data for a subscription-based service to understand customer behavior, identify customer segments, and track trends in subscriptions, cancellations, and renewals.
-The goal is to provide actionable insights on customer retention, the popularity of subscription types, and customer demographics through an interactive Power BI dashboard.
+This project focuses on analyzing sales data to uncover insights into top-selling products, regional performance, and monthly sales trends.
+The final goal is to create an interactive Power BI dashboard that highlights these insights, aiding the business in understanding sales drivers and optimizing performance.

 ### Project Objective
 ---
- 1. Identify Customer Segments: Analyze customer data to group them by subscription behavior, types, and region.
+ 1. Identify Top-Selling Products across categories.
- 2. Track Subscription Patterns: Highlight popular subscription types and track customer retention.
+ 2. Analyze Regional Sales Performance to find high and low-performing regions.
- 3. Identify Cancellations and Renewals Trends: Analyze and visualize trends in cancellations, renewal patterns, and overall customer behavior.
+ 3. Visualize Monthly Sales Trends for actionable insights.

 ### Data Sources
 ---